illigtr/hydroqc/README.md

 Since 2020, every year, the optimisations have improved, energy consumption has decreased and WCO credit $ have increased.
 I am sharing these optimisations to anyone having Home Assistant with sensors and controls for energy consumption and home heating.

-This year, an addtional tool was built: The WCO simulator and validator spreadsheet.
+This year, an addtional tool was built: The [WCO simulator and validator spreadsheet](https://github.com/illigtr/hydroqc/blob/main/WCO%20Validation%20Simulator%20Tool%20-%20v5.0.xlsm)..
 This tool can fetch a user's winter credit details and full hourly consumption history to validate that your credits are calcuated propertly by Hydro Quebec.
 Furthermore, the tool allows a user to run "what-if" scenarios in order to determine the best parameters for energy savings all the while maximising credit $ available from Hydro Quebec under the program.

-Please see the Wiki for detailed instruction and explanations of the HA optimisations and WCO simulator and validator spreadsheet
+Please see the [Wiki](https://github.com/illigtr/hydroqc/wiki) for detailed instruction and explanations of the HA optimisations and WCO simulator and validator spreadsheet

 ## A word from the author:
 > The author does not work, directly or indirectly with Hydro Quebec.
 The tools here in are in no way associated with Hydro Quebec.
 >
-> Under no circumstances does the author condone or encourage the abuse of the Hydro Quebec Winter Credit Option by wasteful energy use for the sole purpose of deriving credit dollars.
+> ***Under no circumstances does the author condone or encourage the abuse of the Hydro Quebec Winter Credit Option by wasteful energy use for the sole purpose of deriving credit dollars.***

 ### License